 - Establishments of any will or trust

-- How the agreement may be carried out
+- How the agreement will be carried out

 - Any issues that are specific to the marriage and spouses

-The overall goal of these items is set parameters for the marriage, and if necessary, divorce.
-Premarital agreements may even go as far as setting certain responsibilities for each spouse.
-This can be included in an agreement provided that the actions do not violate any sort of criminal or civil law.
-Premarital agreements may not cover issues that pertain to child support or custody.
-These issues are separate from a marriage and are handled in a separate case.
+The overall goal of these items is to set parameters for the marriage and, if necessary, divorce.
+Premarital agreements may go as far as setting specific responsibilities for each spouse, provided that the actions do not violate any criminal or civil laws.

 Validity Of Premarital Agreements